 Globally, osteoporosis causes a fracture every three seconds.
 There are 1.5 million such fractures in the United States annually and they lead to over 500,000 hospitalizations and 2.6 million physician office visits along with 800,000 trips to the OR.
 Hip fractures account for 60% of hospitalizations due to osteoporosis and can completely inhibit mobility.

 As well as increasing the likelihood of a severe fracture or breakage of bones every time you fall, osteoporosis takes a severe mental toll.
-As bone diseases impact functionality, patients with osteoporosis experience height loss and are unable to dress themselves, stand up or walk.
+Patients with osteoporosis experience height loss and cannot dress, stand up or walk by themselves.
 A bone fracture also has a negative effect on body image, self-esteem, and mood.
 The level of disability caused by osteoporosis is greater than that caused by virtually all cancers barring lung cancer.

-Hip fractures account for almost 60% of osteoporosis-related hospitalizations in the United States and are associated with an increased risk of death in the 12 months after the fracture.
+Hip fractures account for almost 60% of osteoporosis-related hospitalizations in the United States.
+There is also an increased risk of death in the 12 months after the fracture.
 20% of patients with hip fractures end up in a nursing home, a fate compared unfavorably to death by a majority of patients in one study.

-Clearly, the debilitating effects of osteoporosis are to be feared and it is small wonder that patients will take useless, expensive, and potentially harmful drugs to alleviate their condition.
+The debilitating effects of osteoporosis are harmful and treatments can be expensive.
 Thankfully, the day has come where there is a more effective, less expensive, all-natural alternative to prescription pills and to date, reported side effects are minimal.

 How Can CBD Help with Osteoporosis?